30. 08. 2024 Daniel Degasperi Blue Team, SEC4U

 Results aggregated by process.name >= 3000

 There is, however, one strong limitation.
-Any exceptions to the rule are only possible by considering the fields on which they are to be aggregated, so whitelisting certain patterns rather than certain locations particularly prone to file creation by legitimate processes is not possible.
+Any exceptions to the rule are only possible by considering the fields over which they are to be aggregated, so whitelisting certain patterns rather than certain locations particularly prone to file creation by legitimate processes is not possible.

 Fields such as file.path are not taken into account.

-Let’s try using ES|QL
+Let’s Try Using ES|QL

-The great advantage of ES|QL in these cases in addition to the possibility of aggregating, enriching data and creating sub-queries, an so on, is the possibility of considering for exceptions fields that are not present within the query, but only need to be present in the analysed logs.
+The great advantage of ES|QL in these cases in addition to the possibility of aggregating, enriching data, creating sub-queries, and so on, is the possibility of considering for exceptions fields that are not present within the query, but only need to be present in the analyzed logs.

-Below is the ES|QL rule used to detect the creation of large amounts of data, thus potentially the detection of encryption by ransomware.
+Below is the ES|QL rule I used to detect the creation of large amounts of data, thus potentially the detection of encryption by ransomware.

 FROM logs-endpoint.events.file-*, winlogbeat-*-sysmon-*, logs-windows.sysmon_operational-*